 Benefits of NMN supplements

-- Lowering obesity: Increased levels of NMN stimulate the metabolic system which enhances the body’s ability to turn food into energy and can be a tool in reducing the risk of obesity.
+- Lowering obesity: Increased levels of NMN stimulate the metabolic system, which enhances the body’s ability to turn food into energy and can be a tool in reducing the risk of obesity.
 However, this should happen alongside an active lifestyle and healthy diet.

 Side effects of NMN supplements

 Some NAD boosting supplements – when taken at high levels – have been reported to have side effects such as nausea, diarrhoea, flushing, stomach discomfort and indigestion.
-However, people involved in studies with NMN supplements have reported no significant side effects at dosages of 500mg and more.
+However, people involved in studies with NMN supplements have reported no significant side effects at dosages up to 1,200mg.

 The biggest safety concern, though, surrounds the number of cheap and fake imitations out there.
-Products are available which make the same claims, but at a fraction of the price.
-Many of these are not pure NMN but have been bulked out with other compounds.
-These could have safety issues if the manufacturer has not been clear about what’s in there.
-To be safe look for recognized brands and those which have been independently approved.
+Products are available that all make the same claims, but at a fraction of the price.
+Many of these are not pure NMN.
+Instead, they have been bulked out with other compounds – this raises the spectre of safety issues, especially if the manufacturer has not been clear about what exactly is in there.

 Rather than being concerned about safety, though, many people will be focusing more on cost and understanding how much NMN is necessary in order to achieve a desired effect.
 Because NMN is so difficult to manufacture, products tend to be fairly expensive.
 You will therefore be keen to ensure you take as much as you need and no more.

-Clinical understanding of NMN supplements is still evolving with each trial and piece of research enhancing our knowledge a little bit further.
+Clinical understanding of NMN supplements is still evolving, with each trial and piece of research enhancing our knowledge a little bit further.
 What those studies have revealed so far is that it appears to offer genuine benefits in terms of health and life span and that side effects are very few.